Malcolm Butler Will Conquer Again

 He is living proof that a boy from this city can become a Super Bowl hero.

-The sight of Butler, in tears, hardly able to keep his body upright that day will live on forever.
+The sight of Butler that day, in tears, hardly able to keep his body upright, will live on forever.

 Immortalized.